 What is the statute of limitations in an FTCA case?

-The FTCA allows injured people to recover money damages when a federal employee causes the injury.
+The FTCA allows injured people to recover money damages when a federal employee causes an injury.
 The FTCA applies to medical malpractice committed by federally employed health care providers.
 Victims of medical malpractice must bring claims within a limited time under the FTCA.
 How long do you have before your statute of limitations expires?
-Read more on the statute of limitations for a federal tort claim.

 Tort Attorneys with Proven Experience